vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 cases.
 Between epoch 75 and epoch 150 the loss falls by a factor of seven and a half, and the correct count does not improve at all --- 38, then 38, then 37.

-The two columns should be read together.
-At epoch 75 the network classifies 38 of the fifty correctly and is proved robust around 37 of them.
-That is not a coincidence of
-arithmetic: an image the network already misclassifies cannot be robust, because `advises perturbedImage label` fails at zero perturbation.
-So the count of correctly classified images is a ceiling on the count of robust ones, and at this $\epsilon$ the network is sitting almost exactly on that ceiling --- just one of its 38 correct answers is not provably robust.
+The two columns must be read together.
+An image the network already misclassifies cannot be robust, because `advises perturbedImage label` fails at zero perturbation.
+The count of correctly classified images is therefore a ceiling on the count of robust ones, and at this $\epsilon$ the network sits exactly one image below that ceiling at every
+checkpoint: 37 of 38, 37 of 38, 36 of 37.
+The apparent dip at epoch 150 is the ceiling
+moving, not robustness changing --- one image slipped out of the correct column, and its robustness result followed.

 That tells us something about $\epsilon$ as much as about the network.
 At
 $\epsilon = 0.005$ the perturbation is small enough that classifying an image correctly